Introduction to Higher Mathematics

 |Homework||Homework assignments are posted below.
 It is best if you do the reading before the class where we cover the material.|

-Course and Unit Goals: Math 750–760 is a year-long class that exposes students to six basic areas of mathematics.
-It is team taught by six members of the faculty.
-Fall topics include logic, set theory, combinatorics/graph theory, and analysis.
+Course and Unit Goals: Math 750-760 is a year-long class that exposes students to six basic areas of mathematics.
+It is team taught by several members of the faculty.
+Fall topics include logic, set theory, combinatorics, and analysis.
 Spring topics include number theory, abstract algebra, and geometry.
 The class emphasizes rigorous proofs and concrete interesting examples.
-The specific goals for the Combinatorics and Graph Theory Unit are to learn fundamentals topics from combinatorics and graph theory.
+The specific goals for the Number Theory Unit are to learn fundamentals topics from number theory.

-Learning Activities and Time Allocation: Learning activities for this part of the course include class attendance, weekly problem sets, and a unit exam.
+Learning Activities and Time Allocation: Learning activities for this part of the course include class attendance and weekly problem sets.
 The time to complete these activities are (1) attending lectures, approximately 3 hours/week; (2) reading material in the book, approximately 2 hours/week; (3) working on the problem sets, approximately 7 hours/week.

-Assessment: Course grades will be determined by the quality of problem sets submitted and by grades on the unit exams and the final exam.
+Assessment: Course grades will be determined by the quality of problem sets submitted and by grades on the unit exams (if any).

 Expectations of Students: It is expected that students will attend all lectures and participate in class discussion in an appropriate manner.
 Assignments are due on the listed dates.
 All students are expected to abide by Brown's academic code, which may found here